MolecularCartography/Optimus/README.md

  * *Others*: Before, make sure you have `pip` package manager available on your workstation.
 If you don't, execute `sudo easy_install pip` in the terminal to install it.
     * `sudo pip install lxml six pandas protobuf`
 3. Install `pyopenms` Python module which is used by Optimus internally for the retrieval of spectral information from input samples.
 In order to do this, visit official [pyopenms downloads page](https://pypi.python.org/pypi/pyopenms), scroll down to the list of available versions and download a package that corresponds to your operating system.
 Afterwards, execute the following command in command prompt to install `pyopenms`: `pip install <path_to_downloaded_package>`
-4. Download and install **KNIME Analytics Platform**.
-Select a package according to your operating system on [the official KNIME Downloads Page](https://www.knime.org/downloads/).
+4. Download and install **KNIME Analytics Platform 64-bit**.
+Select a package according to your operating system on [the official KNIME Downloads Page](https://www.knime.org/downloads/overview?quicktabs_knimed=1#quicktabs-knimed).
  * *Note*: If you already have KNIME installed, make sure that its version is not older than 2.12.*.
 The workflow hasn't been tested with older versions.
 5. Launch KNIME and install additional extensions.
   1. Go to `File => Install KNIME Extensions...`. `Available software` dialog should open after this.